freebasic/fbc/FreeBASIC/readme.txt

   o Linux version:

-    - If the install.sh script was successfully executed with enough priviledges, the compiler binary should have been copied to /usr/local/bin/fbc.
+    - If the install.sh script was successfully executed with enough privileges, the compiler binary should have been copied to /usr/local/bin/fbc.
       This means that any user can invoke FreeBASIC by simply typing "fbc" on any dir the shell is currently at.